Please enter your name, email and zip code below to sign up!

 Sadly, children raised in poverty are 32% more likely to remain there, compared to their more fortunate peers.

 The Salvation Army is committed to addressing the causes of poverty and helping families address the barriers to success.

 A comprehensive case management system, Pathway of Hope is designed to help families identify barriers to self-sufficiency (unemployment, insecure housing, lack of job skills, lack of childcare, etc.) and ways to address them by connecting with community support organizations and more.

 The Salvation Army offers job skills training and employment referrals for adults.

 Homelessness Prevention & Emergency Assistance Programs

 The Salvation Army's food pantry provides shelf-stable pantry items, bread, cereal, meat and other household necessities.
-The pantry is open Thursday, 9 a.m. - Noon.
+The pantry is open Tuesday and Thursday, 10 a.m. - Noon.

 Meals at Shelters, Facilities & Other Programs